ldacruz1/frank_sinatra_wiki/README.md

 # Everyone can access the page
 http://localhost:8080/public

-# This action will be protected by a HTTP Basic access authentication and print "Welcome, authenticated client" if you are authorized with the login admin and password admin otherwise it will provide a 401 Not authorized.
+# Private Access
-http://localhost:8080/protected
+This action will be protected by a HTTP Basic access authentication and print "Welcome, authenticated client" if you are authorized with the login admin and password admin otherwise it will provide a 401 Not authorized. http://localhost:8080/protected